Education Programs at the Gateway Arch

-We invite you to participate in the Museum Education Program at Gateway Arch National Park.
-Programs take place at the Old Courthouse and in the new Museum at the Gateway Arch.
+The Education and Interpretation staff invite you to participate in a wide range of educational programming at Gateway Arch National Park.
+Programs take place at the new Museum at the Gateway Arch and virtually.
 All programs are aligned with national, state and local standards and are designed for groups of all ages.
-National park service rangers facilitate audience-centered programs which may include role-playing, decision making, multiple perspectives, analytical thinking, and hands-on activities using replica items and period clothing.
+National Park Service rangers facilitate audience-centered programs which may include role-playing, decision making, multiple perspectives, analytical thinking, and hands-on activities using replica items and period clothing.
 The programs are presented year-round, free of charge.

 Scheduling Your Visit